calbasantana/pi5-nas/README.md

 Press Ctrl+X, then Y, then Enter.
 Now, reboot the pi.

-# Logging in and Connecting
+# Using OMV - Setting It Up

 We should now be able to access the Pi remotely by entering its IP address into our browser.
 Do another scan using the Angry IP Scanner and then copy the IP from it and paste it into your browser.